Mission of this project

 |Final Presentation Public Event||AUAS and VURB||18 April 2019|

 Contributors to these workshops will come from municipalities, national and European regulatory agencies, software developers, think tanks & consultancies, NGOs and researchers.
 Examples are representatives from Barcelona’s and Amsterdam’s CTO office, researchers from the Organicity H2020 research project, representatives from the Open and Agile Smart Cities Foundation, Delta10 open source software development for cities, Kennisland etc. The exact parties will be identified in the first month of the project.

 The workshops will take place in Amsterdam, Barcelona and Brussels.
-The movement for public software is an international one, and therefor it is important to involve international stakeholders in this process.
-Barcelona is chosen as a site, because the city is know as a forerunner in this field, with a very active CTO office.
-Brussels is an interesting place as it is the residency of many international and european organization active in this field, such as for instance the Open and Agile Smart Cities programme.
+The movement for public software is an international one, and it is therefore important to involve international stakeholders in this process.
+Barcelona is chosen as a site, because the city is known as a forerunner in this field, with a very active CTO office.
+Brussels is an interesting place as it is the residency of many international and European organization active in this field, such as the Open and Agile Smart Cities programme.

-All workshops will be followed by a report with the main findings.
+After each workshop, a report with the main findings will be distributed.
 After the workshops, a first edition of the Guide for the Deployment of Public Software will be compiled and an agenda for further research will be drafted.

 The Guide and the Agenda will be presented at a public event at the end of the project.

 Gemeente Amsterdam, Office of CTO

 Client & developer of software; looking for ways to further develop models for inter-city collaboration in development of public software.

 Amsterdam University of Applied Sciences (AUAS), Faculty of Digital Media and Creative Industries, Lectorate of Play & Civic Media

-Knowledge partner, wants to forward research and knowledge on public values and urban infrastructure Project management Agenda setting for network meetings Reporting on network meetings Contributing to Guides Development of Research Agenda
+Knowledge partner, wants to further the research and knowledge on public values and urban infrastructure.

 Design and development partner, wants to concretize the formation of our public service foundation around this process, looking for models and processes for the deployment of public software.